solomon4000/eng3/README.md

 ### Reflection
 This is another assignment that took a long time because I had to make a copy of one thing and make a slight variation of it each time.
 I would rather be doing one assignment that is more complicated like an engine, mechanical transmission or turbojet, because it would be really satisfying in the end seeing the result.

+## Rotary_Encoder_LCD
+### Description
+In this assignment I made an lcd print stop, go slowly, or go.
+I did this using the rotary encoder with the built in LCD library.
+I despised this assignment with every fiber of my being as I spent 8 hours trying to get a peice of code with 9 lines on it to work.
+I solved this problem in the end however as I found that the LCD was drawing to much power on startup (though there weren't any capacitors of any size on the board which makes it bizare).

+### Evidence
+//fill this in later

+### Code
+'''python
+import rotaryio
+import board
+import neopixel
+import digitalio
+from lib.lcd.lcd import LCD
+from lib.lcd.i2c_pcf8574_interface import I2CPCF8574Interface
+enc = rotaryio.IncrementalEncoder(board.D4, board.D3, divisor=2)
+lcd = LCD(I2CPCF8574Interface(board.I2C(), 0x3f), num_rows=2, num_cols=16)
+led = neopixel.NeoPixel(board.NEOPIXEL, 1)
+led.brightness = 0.3
+led[0] = (255, 0, 0)
+button = digitalio.DigitalInOut(board.D2)
+button.direction = digitalio.Direction.INPUT
+button.pull = digitalio.Pull.UP
+button_state = None
+lcd.set_cursor_pos(0,0)
+lcd.print("Hello world")
+while True:
+    if not button.value and button_state is None: button_state = "pressed"
+    if button.value and button_state == "pressed":
+        print("Button is pressed")
+        button_state = None
+'''
+### Reflection
+I have found that the best way to ensure succes is to make sure that the lcd is not plugged in before the board gets turned on.
+Once the board opens you can connect the LCD to the board.

+## Photo interupter